vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/README.md

 ### What order should the CA certificate chain be in?

-Most specific to least specific, e.g. the CA root that signed the certificate at the top, then an intermediate, then the CA root.
+Most specific to least specific: the certificate of the issuing (subordinate) CA first, then any intermediate CA certificates, then the root CA certificate last.

 ### My vCenter Server has multiple names, to which should I issue the certificate?